Welcome to today's edition of the Rush 24-7 podcast.

 You know, everybody picked up and didn't even refer to him as my husband, the president.

-She talked about the great economy of President Clinton, and he's up there faking the tears and the quivering lower lip.
+He's up there faking the tears and the quivering lower lip.

 I love you.

-It reminded me, you know, when Clinton was uh in on the leash when he was president, she'd be sitting up there like Nurse Ratchet in the uh State of the Union speeches up there in the audience gallery, and he'd turn to her.
+It reminded me, you know, when Clinton was on the leash, when he was president, she'd be sitting up there like Nurse Ratchet in the State of the Union speeches up there in the audience gallery.

 He did this at two State of the Union speeches.

-He turned, looked, uh honor you.
+He turned, looked, I honor you.

 This is right after news came out about some other babe.

-Uh honor you.
+I honor you.

-So she she she decoupled last night.
+So she decoupled last night.

 I mean, she's Hillary Rodham again.

-Uh he wasn't on stage with her.
+He wasn't on stage with her.

-It was it was Chelsea up there.
+It was Chelsea up there.

-Uh she said nothing to recommend Obama.
+She said nothing to recommend Obama.

-If you go back and look at what she has said during the uh primary, she doesn't think he can win.
+If you go back and look at what she has said during the primary, she doesn't think he can win.

 Clinton doesn't think he can win.

-Uh, she thinks that all he's got to his resume is a speech in 2004.
+She thinks that all he's got to his resume is a speech in 2004.

 I mean, the criticism of McCain was even tepid.

-The criticism of Bush was even tepid, and for the record, let it be noted, ladies and gentlemen, that at the anti-war, America sucks, Democrat Convention.
+And for the record, let it be noted, ladies and gentlemen, that at the anti-war, America Sucks Democrat convention, Hillary Clinton devoted one line to the war in Iraq.

 One line.